HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 The USDA does not allow the use of additives in fresh turkey.
 If turkey is processed, additives like salt, MSG, or other substances must be listed on the label.

-Food Safety, Product Dating, And Freezer Life
+Food Safety, Product Dating & Freezer Life

 Frozen turkey should be stored at 0°F or below.
 Fresh or refrigerated turkey should be stored below 40°F.